 1) Filter Size

 Purchasing a properly sized air filter for your Pierre home is important.
-Simply look at the label of your existing filter to see the height by width and thickness, or just measure it yourself.
-Typically home air filters are 1” thick, but there are a variety of standard width and height dimensions, and some systems have thicker filters.
+Simply look at the label of your existing filter to see the dimensions, or just measure it yourself.
+Typically home air filters are 1” thick, but there are a number of standard width and height dimensions, and some systems have thicker filters.

 2) Material & MERV Rating

-To explain MERV ratings more impactfully, these are some common MERV ratings and how they correspond to efficiencies.
+As a basic example, these are some common MERV ratings and how they relate to efficiencies.
 This is only a guide, so don’t forget to read the filter manufacturers’ information when shopping for specific filters.

 Rating Average Filtration Efficiency